BESTSELLER/pyfortimanager/README.md

 ## Examples

 ### List all FortiGates.
 There is a ton of data for a single FortiGate.
-This just outputs the name of the FortiGate.
+This code retrieves all of it, but only prints the name of the FortiGates.

-Meta field data is included by default.

 **Code**
 ```